DerekLarson77/SQL-Employee-Analysis/README.md

 # sql-challenge

-Taking data sets from 6 different CSV files to join together to answer eight questions.
+Taking data sets from 6 different CSV files (located in the EmployeeSQL folder) to join together to answer eight questions.

+The tables_ERD image displays all 6 tables to organize what columns can link between tables.

 The table_creation.sql file has all the create tables with primary and foreign keys.